Faye

 The four little ones are all fun, all the time!
 They spend their days playing, running, and of course, eating.
 They are all wonderfully adventurous, jumping on their house, running full speed around the pen, and playing headbutt.
 Alexis and Patrick are bold and curious, coming up to any new visitors for love, or a treat.

-These brothers came to us when a friend hatched out some hens and discovered two roosters among them.
-Starting out shy and bonding with only one hen at first, Dylan quickly became the leader of the pack.
+Starting out shy and bonding with only one hen at first, Dylan quickly became the leader of our flock.
 Watching over all the birds and keeping the peace, you can always find him giving instructions and strutting around the barnyard.
-Jake is his right-hand man, taking a flock of birds around the property every day.
-We love these two so much we put them on a t-shirt!
+If you want to know what's going on with the birds, just ask Dylan!

 Martha came to the farm with the cutest little lamb that ever there was, Percy.
 He was about 4 weeks old when they arrived in April of 2020.
 The whole herd of sheep were not used to people, they had very little contact with humans for a long time before they moved to the farm.
 Slowly but surely, they are beginning to trust us, Martha will even allow the occasional pet.
 It took us a while, but we eventually worked out the key to Percy’s heart, green beans!